inertiajs/inertia/.github/CONTRIBUTING.md

 This section is really for the benefit of the core maintainers.

-1. Increment the version number in the package `package.json` file.
+1. Increment the version numbers in the `package.json` file for each package, making sure to also update the adapter dependencies on `@inertiajs/core`.
+2. Update `CHANGELOG.md`.
-2. Run `npm publish`.
+2. Run `npm publish` for each package.
 This will automatically run the necessary build step.
 3. Add release notes to [GitHub](https://github.com/inertiajs/inertia/releases).